AI-Treasure/Deep-Reinforcement-Udacity/p3_collab compet/README.md

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 In my solution, I used the DDPG solution that was also applied to the second assignment, with some small adjustments.
-Similar as before, I have used the Ornstein-Uhlenbeck process to add noise to the action and encourage exploration.
-For more details on my set up, please read my report document.
+Similar as in the second assignment, I have used the Ornstein-Uhlenbeck process to add noise to the action and encourage exploration.
+For more details on my set up, please read my Report document.

 ### Getting Started